 Okay, so here’s the thing.
 The studio I used to train at, the big joke was, “Never use that word, ‘nervous.'”
 Never.
 You’re not allowed to use that word.
 It’s a biological function in your body, okay.
 It goes back to when you were being chased by tigers and living in caves.

-If you are in a violent situation, which is what it was originally created for, everything else slows down for you.
-Martial artists, boxers, wrestlers, all kind of athletes… they get this.
+If you are in a violent situation, which is what it was initially created for, everything else slows down for you.
+Martial artists, boxers, wrestlers, all kinds of athletes… they get this.
 They know this.
-There’s a much greater correlation between athletes and actors than anyone acknowledges.
+There’s a much higher correlation between athletes and actors than anyone acknowledges.
 The vast majority of people have never made the equation.
-They think they’re two completely different worlds, when they’re not.
+They think they’re two completely different worlds when they’re not.